buildbot/buildbot/master/docs/manual/concepts.rst

 Source Stamps
 -------------

-Source code comes from *respositories*, provided by version control systems.
+Source code comes from *repositories*, provided by version control systems.
 Repositories are generally identified by URLs, e.g., ``git://github.com/buildbot/buildbot.git``.

-In these days of distribtued version control systems, the same *codebase* may appear in mutiple repositories.
+In these days of distributed version control systems, the same *codebase* may appear in multiple repositories.
 For example, ``https://github.com/mozilla/mozilla-central`` and ``http://hg.mozilla.org/mozilla-release`` both contain the Firefox codebase, although not exactly the same code.

 Many *projects* are built from multiple codebases.